Shakeskeyboarde/wurk/packages/werk-command-publish/README.md

 Publish workspaces.

-**NOTE:** Only unpublished versions of public workspaces are published!
+**Note:** Only unpublished versions of public workspaces are published!

 ## Install